Just starting your career? Here’s how to answer the most common interview questions

 Interviews don’t need to be intimidating, and with the right amount of preparation, they won’t be.
 Remember that when meeting your potential employer, you’ll be assessed on your confidence as well as the answers you give – so practice projecting a sense of calm, as well as your responses to any questions given.

-At Heat Recruitment, we make sure each of our candidates are as well prepared for their interviews as possible.
-If you’re looking to make a change, get in touch.
-We have a huge library of hints and tips on hand.
+At Heat Recruitment, we make sure each of our candidates are as well prepared for their interviews as possible, and have a huge library of hints and tips on hand.